ServiceStack/ServiceStack.Redis/README.md

   * The RedisNativeClient exposes raw `byte[]` apis and does no marshalling and passes all values directly to redis.
   * The RedisClient assumes `string` values and simply converts strings to UTF8 bytes before sending to Redis
   * The RedisTypedClient provides a generic interface allowing you to add POCO values.
-The POCO types are serialized using [.NETs fastest JSON Serializer](https://github.com/ServiceStackV3/mythz_blog/blob/master/pages/344.md) which is then converted to UTF8 bytes and sent to Redis.
+POCOs are serialized using [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) which is then converted to UTF8 bytes and sent to Redis.

 ### API Overview